seatable/seatable-admin-docs/docs/installation-rework/basic-setup.md

     1. COMPOSE_FILE is a comma separated list **without spaces**.
 This list defines which components should run on this server.
 Leave `caddy.yml` and `seatable-server.yml` at the beginning.
 You will add more components at a later time.
     2. Get a [list of timezones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) from Wikipedia.
     3. Select your domain or subdomain that points to your Server (without https://).
 You have to set an A-Record or CNAME pointing to your IP.
+        <br>If you don't have an URL and want to use an IP, then use the free service nip.io and add your-ip.nip.io (e.g. 5.35.28.112.nip.io).

 === "`.env` for SeaTable Developer Edition"